Back to StorageRadar

 get_scan_session Scans

-Returns detailed metadata and aggregates for a specific scan session, including a breakdown of disk usage by top-level category (Apps, Developer, Media, System, Other).
+Returns detailed metadata and aggregates for a specific scan session, including disk usage by top-level category.

 Params id